National Review

 National Review is an American conservative editorial magazine, focusing on news and commentary pieces on political, social, and cultural affairs.
 The magazine was founded by William F. Buckley Jr. in 1955.
 National Review's editor-in-chief is Rich Lowry, and its editor is Ramesh Ponnuru.

 Since its founding, the magazine has played a significant role in the development of conservatism in the United States, helping to define its boundaries and promoting fusionism while establishing itself as a leading voice on the American right.
-While National Review is generally supportive of Republican politicians and policy priorities, the magazine has been critical of President Donald Trump since the 2016 presidential election.
+While National Review generally supports Republican politicians and policy priorities, the magazine has been critical of President Donald Trump since the 2016 presidential election.